 The deregulated retail natural gas and electricity industries in which AES participates are highly competitive.
-New York has instituted major new regulation of these industries, and other states have changed business rules to provide further protections to consumers.
-An Order from the New York Public Service Commission ("NY PSC") regarding low income consumers went into effect in 2018 and required that all energy service companies ("ESCOs") stop serving low-income consumers.
-As a result, AES returned approximately 7,900 of our customers to local utility service.
-A second order ("Reset Order") issued by the NY PSC in 2016 attempted to impose rules that would have allowed the NY PSC to regulate ESCO pricing, which was subsequently challenged and struck down by the New York Supreme Court.
+New York has instituted significant regulation of these industries, and other states have changed business rules to provide further protections to consumers.
+An Order from the NY PSC regarding low income consumers went into effect in 2018 and required that all ESCOs stop serving low-income consumers.
+As a result, AES returned approximately 8,400 of our customers to local utility service.
+A Reset Order issued by the NY PSC in 2016 attempted to impose rules that would have allowed the NY PSC to regulate ESCO pricing, which was subsequently challenged and struck down by the New York Supreme Court.
 On appeal, the New York State Court of Appeals issued a ruling in 2019 that held that the NY PSC cannot regulate ESCO pricing, but does have the ability to restrict an ESCO's access to the utility distribution system if the NY PSC determines that an ESCO's pricing is not "just and reasonable."
-In December 2019, the NY PSC issued an Order that imposed product, pricing, and other requirements on ESCOs ("Second Reset Order").
+In December 2019, the NY PSC issued a Second Reset Order that imposed product, pricing, and other requirements on ESCOs.
 AES was specifically and solely exempted from complying with the criteria concerning product offerings during the pendency of further rulemaking proceedings.
+In

-In September 2020, the NY PSC issued another Order reaffirming the Second Reset Order, including the exemption that allows AES to maintain its existing business model in New York while rulemaking proceedings continue.
+September 2020, the NY PSC issued another Order reaffirming the Second Reset Order, including the exemption that allows AES to maintain its existing business model in New York while rulemaking proceedings continue.